DivyanshArya09/dayfinder/README.md

 ## Features

-- Instantly find the weekday for any date (from 1800 to 2100)
+- Instantly find the weekday for any date
 - Clean, modern, and intuitive UI
 - Input validation for accurate results
 - Works for past, present, and future dates